nathan-barry/nathan.rs/content/posts/curserve.md

 +++
-title = "The Short Life and Death of a Research Idea" date = 2025-11-09T10:17:51-06:00 tags = ["Research", "Programming"]
+title = "Curserve: The Short Life and Death of a Research Idea" date = 2025-11-09T10:17:51-06:00 tags = ["Research", "Programming"]
 +++